 Tom has a thriving fraud practice and is in demand as both a junior alone and a led junior.
 His eye for detail and the ease with which he handles financial evidence enable him to excel in this area.

 As a led junior, Tom has experience working on serious fraud cases, including those prosecuted by the Serious Fraud Office.
 He is valued by his leaders for his ability to master the detail of the case and for the quality of his written work, which is persuasive and succinct.
-He is currently instructed as a led junior in the appeal against conviction of an individual following a trial prosecuted by the SFO.
+He is on the SFO’s B Panel for Trial Counsel.

 He also appears as a junior alone complex fraud cases.
-He has been appointed to the CPS Fraud panel at level 3 and his current instructions include the prosecution of individuals involved in a large-scale housing benefit fraud (investigated by the DWP), the prosecution of a dentist for a fraud by abuse of position (investigated by NHS Counter Fraud) and the prosecution of a businessman and his bookkeeper in relation to a VAT fraud in excess of £1m.
+He has been appointed to the CPS Fraud panel at level 3 and he is currently instructed in the prosecution of a dentist for a fraud by abuse of position (investigated by NHS Counter Fraud).
+He has recently concluded the prosecution of individuals involved in a large-scale housing benefit fraud (investigated by the DWP).

-Tom has a particular interest in the corporate offence of failure to prevent bribery (Section 7 of the Bribery Act 2010).
-He recently co-authored a chapter on the offence in the German book ‘Antikorruptions-Compliance’ (published by C.F.
+Tom has a particular interest in the corporate offence of failure to prevent bribery (Section 7 of the Bribery Act 2010) having co-authored a chapter on the offence in the German book ‘Antikorruptions-Compliance’ (published by C.F.
 Müller Wirtschaftsrecht).

 Recent Cases